Be in the know about the North York Moors

 - The oldest surviving Gooseberry Show in the country (established in 1800) is held at Egton Bridge in the National Park.

-- Around 7.6 million people visit the North York Moors every year (2016 STEAM Report).
+- Around 8.74 million people visit the North York Moors every year spending £915m and supporting 11,076 full time equivalent jobs (2022 STEAM Report).

-- Forty three percent of the North York Moors lies within the Borough of Scarborough, 38% within Ryedale, 15% within Hambleton and 4% within Redcar & Cleveland.
+- Ninety-six percent of the North York Moors lies within North Yorkshire Council and 4% within Redcar & Cleveland.

 About the National Park Authority

-The North York Moors National Park Authority is funded in the main by central Government via the Department of Environment Food and Rural Affairs.
+Around 40% of the North York Moors National Park Authority's annual budget is funded by central Government via the Department for Environment, Food & Rural Affairs.
 We have two main purposes:

-- to conserve and enhance the natural beauty, wildlife and cultural heritage; and
+- To conserve and enhance the natural beauty, wildlife and cultural heritage

 If there's a conflict between these two purposes, conservation takes priority.
 We are also required to seek to foster the economic and social well-being of local communities within the National Park.

-The National Park Authority has 22 Members who guide its work.
-Twelve Members are appointed by local authorities and 10 are appointed by the Department for the Environment, Food and Rural Affairs.
+The National Park Authority has 20 Members who guide its work.
+Eleven Members are appointed by local authorities and nine are appointed by the Department for Environment, Food & Rural Affairs.

 The National Park Authority owns less than 1% of the North York Moors with some 80% in private ownership; owned in the main by private estates and farmers who manage the land to support grouse shooting and sheep farming.